-Lake Garda – Bernese Defile – Etsch – Beaumont, Jean François Albanis de (Chambéry 1755 – 1812).
+Veronese Defile – Etsch – Beaumont, Jean François Albanis de (Chambéry 1755 – 1812).
 The Pass of Chiusa and distant Mountains near Belluno and Osseniego.
-On the left the Bernese Defile situated between Lake Garda and Etsch, on the right the pass with the fortifications of Fort Chiusa.
+From center to left the Etsch at the Bernese Defile (now Veronese Defile/Chiusa di Ceraino), on the right the pass road traversed by the fortifications of Fort Chiusa extending to some height.
 With figures by the pass and on the Etsch.
 Aquatint printed in brown by Cornelis Apostool (1762 Amsterdam 1844).
 1792.
 Inscribed: A. Beaumont del. / C. Apostool sculpt. / Published as the Act directs Jany 1.
 1792. by T. & G. Egerton, Whitehall. for the Author, title as above.
-31.5 x 44.7 cm.
+12⅜ × 17⅝ in (31.5 × 44.7 cm).

-Fine Tyrolese mountain landscape in the wide-margined impression of the 1st edition on buff Whatman paper.
+Fine Tyrolese mountainscape in the wide-margined impression of the 1st edition on buff Whatman paper.

 Sir Albanis distinguishes himself as draughtsman, engraver in aquatint, and landscapist as well as architect.
 Hailing from the Piedmont he was naturalized in England.
 Egg says about him:

 “ Publishes a large number of views from Italy and the Alps between 1787 and 1806 which he partly engraves himself in aquatint manner and partly lets be engraved by Cornelis Apostool.
 His engravings belong

 to the earliest representations of pure mountainscapes from the Tyrol … ”